Vanilla Crunch Protein Bars

 - 130g of Vanilla Protein Powder (I use Form, Sunwarrior or Nuzest)

 - 170g of Almond Butter

 - 1 Teaspoon of Coconut Oil

 These are so delicious.
 Like a lot of people I’m hesitant about using protein powders because most of them contain so many processed ingredients and additives but if you use a good quality, plant based one (Sunwarrior and Nuzest are my favourites) then they can be a delicious and really nutritious addition to smoothies and treats like these.
 These bars have a fudgey, slightly crumbly filling with a satisfying crunch from the toasted quinoa pops and, of course, I couldn’t resist coating them in some rich dark chocolate.

 Add the quinoa pops to a baking tray and pop them in the oven at 180’C for about 5 minutes, just until crisp.
 Set them aside.

-Add the protein, almond butter and maple syrup to your food processor and blend on high until well combined.
+d the protein, almond butter, maple syrup and 90ml of nut milk to your food processor and blend on high until well combined.
 Drizzle in any extra nut milk gradually while blending, depending on the type of protein you are using you will need different amounts- you should have a crumbly paste that’s kind of squishy when you squeeze it.
 You don’t want it to be wet so add it gradually.